 Having some things to play with on a walk or in the garden might liven it up.
 Try a kite, roller skates, scooters, walkie talkies, binoculars, stomp rockets, rubber band airplanes, a slackline or ninja tree climbers.
 You can also get den kits and adventure kits that look like a lot of fun (though I reckon you could easily put your own together).

-Kids love finding and collecting things so scavenger hunts can work all year round and in any setting depending on what it is you set the kids to find.
+Kids love finding and collecting things so scavenger hunts can work all year round and in any setting depending on what it is you task the kids to find.
 If it is wet outside then try one indoors with objects from around the house.
+This is one of the easier holiday activities that doesn’t take much organisation!
 Get our FREE scavenger hunt by signing up to our mailing list below.

 Love our blog posts?

 Why not sign up to our mailing list to get the best of the blog delivered free to your inbox every month?

 Set a challenge or a competition this holiday.
 It could a photography or art challenge with an exhibition at the end of the holiday or a sports competition with different events like cushion throwing (if that is safe!) garden running or an obstacle course.
 Or for a quieter life maybe a reading challenge with books downloaded from your library

 This activity involves downloading the geocaching app and setting up a profile.
 Then when you are out and about trying to find the geocaches in your area by looking on the map in the app.
 It’s harder than it sounds as they are really well hidden!
 We haven’t found any yet but I imagine it can get quite addictive.